cloudControl/documentation/Add-on Documentation/Data Storage/PostgreSQLd.md

 Add-on](https://www.cloudcontrol.com/add-ons/config) to make the credentials of the self-managed RDS instance available to your app.

+## Features of the cloudControl PostgreSQLd Add-on

+The PostgreSQLd Add-on comes with the following features:

+1. Easy, Managed Deployments
+    - Pre-configured Parameters - You can simply launch a PostgreSQL Instance and connect your application within minutes without additional configuration.
+    - Automatic Software Patching - cloudControl will make sure that the PostgreSQL software powering your deployment stays up-to-date with the latest patches.

+2. Fast, Predictable Performance
+    - Provisioned IOPS - You can provision up to 3TB storage and 30,000 IOPS per database.
+Mail us for more details.

+3. Backup & Recovery
+    - Automated Backups - Turned on by default, the automated backup feature enables point-in-time recovery for your instance.
+    - DB Snapshots - DB Snapshots are available.
+Mail us for more details.

+4. High Availability
+    - Multi-AZ Deployments - Once you create or modify your DB Instance, we will automatically provision and manage a “standby” replica in a different Availability Zone (independent infrastructure in a physically separate location).
+Database updates are made concurrently on the primary and standby resources to prevent replication lag.

+5. PostgreSQL Features Supported
+    - PostGIS - PostGIS is a spatial database extender for PostgreSQL object-relational database.
+It adds support for geographic objects allowing you to run location queries to be run in SQL.
+    - Language Extensions - PostgreSQL allows procedural languages to be loaded into the database through extensions.
+Three language extensions are included with PostgreSQL to support Perl, pgSQL and Tcl.
+    - Full Text Search Dictionaries - PostgreSQL supports Full Text Searching that provides the capability to identify natural-language documents that satisfy a query, and optionally to sort them by relevance to the query.
+    Dictionaries, besides improving search quality, normalization and removal of stop words also improve performance of queries.
+    - HStore, JSON Data Types - PostgreSQL includes support for ‘JSON’ data type and two JSON functions.
+These allow return of JSON directly from the database server.
+PostgreSQL has an extension that implements the ‘hstore’ data type for storing sets of key/value pairs within a single PostgreSQL value.
+    - Core PostgreSQL engine features - For a detailed list of PostgreSQL core engine features, please refer here.

 ## Adding the PostgreSQLd Add-on

 To add the PostgreSQLd Add-on, use the `addon.add` command: